c4ffein/realworld-django-ninja/README.md

 4. Submit a pull request to the main repository, explaining the changes you made and any additional information that might be helpful for review.

+# Improvements / still TODO
+*Not creating specific issues for those, but still currently considered:*
+- Even better tests
+- Update Django-Ninja / Django
+- Better explain what has been done
+  - Explain why https://github.com/gothinkster/realworld/blob/main/api/openapi.yml error management hasn't been followed
+    - including 404 for everything
+    - including error messages
+  - not really adding test before migration, should add some after but not doing it
+- Real checks with frontend apps, probably picking one of those for a demo
+- Better debug env variable and settings in general
+- Also port Playwright
+- Totally remove DRF
+- Explain a bit commit history, which ones are good to see a simple migration, before some of the whole lint + full modifications

+# License
+- The [original code](https://github.com/Sean-Miningah/realWorld-DjangoRestFramework) is a [Django REST framework](https://www.django-rest-framework.org/) project made by [Sean-Miningah](https://github.com/Sean-Miningah/) and released under the [MIT License](https://github.com/Sean-Miningah/realWorld-DjangoRestFramework/blob/master/LICENSE).
+- This project is now also released for the most part under the [MIT License](https://github.com/c4ffein/realworld-django-ninja/blob/master/LICENSE) by [c4ffein](https://github.com/c4ffein/).
+- `image_server` includes code from a public domain image, and a [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en) image by [Toytoy](https://en.wikipedia.org/wiki/User:Toytoy).